Coronavirus - Important Information for Prospective Students

 Questions and answers for new applicants

-My upcoming language test was cancelled.
-How can I prove my language proficiency for my application?
-Can I simply submit a confirmation from my last university that I studied in English?
-(As of 15 April 2020)
+My language test was canceled.
+How can I prove my language skills?
+Is a certificate from my university sufficient that my studies were in English? (as of November 15, 2021)